 Cord or cordless?
 Manual or automatic?

 When it comes to integral blinds, you’re really only limited as far as your taste allows.
 Manual systems feature a securely attached cord fitted to a rotational magnetic transmission through the glass.
 However, for those who don’t want their double-glazed units or bi-folding door impeded by cords, discreet magnetic sliders are another option.
 All our blind systems comply with the “make it safe campaign “

 Plus, with the growth of home automation systems, some manufacturers such as Morley Glass & Glazing can integrate the automation of integral blind operation within home automation systems, using pre-wired control boxes, and making for a smooth problem-free installation.

 Can you fit retrospectively and into frames of different materials?

-ScreenLine integral blinds are most often fitted inside new windows and doors but they can be retro-fitted into existing internal and external doors by simply replacing the sealed unit.
+ScreenLine blinds for bifold doors are most often fitted inside new windows and they can be retro-fitted into existing internal and external doors by simply replacing the sealed unit.
 They can also be fitted into frames of all materials, including PVCu, timber and aluminium, as well as curtain walling.

 What glass options are available?

 In the home or workplace, there is no better option than our Uni-Blind sealed units created using the SGG PLANITHERM range of energy efficient low-e glass.
 They can also be fitted inside specialist solar control, fire-safety, noise control and toughened glass types, depending on the comfort needs of the end-user.

 How big/small can the windows with integral blinds inside be?